wpchop/homework-3-case-study-wpchop/README.md

 # Evaluation

-Each intermediate shader is worth 1/3 credit.
-Difficult shaders are 2/3 credit.
-Duck-level shaders are worth 100% credit.
+Each intermediate scene is worth 1/3 credit.
+Difficult scenes are 2/3 credit.
+Duck-level scenes are worth 100% credit.
 Extra credit is at grader discretion and cannot exceed 20 points.

 *If we cannot view your work online it will receive no credit.*